MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-upgradeability-disciplines.md

 #### General recommendations

 - Keep your Arc-enabled SQL MI up-to-date to the latest available version to make sure you receive the latest patches, bug fixes, and features.
+Currently Arc data services does not support skipping releases during upgrades.
+So if there are multiple releases to upgrade, you will need to upgrade to sequential releases to get to to the latest version.
+So, it is recommended to not drift too far from the latest releases.
 - Make sure to have your "point-in-time restore" backup policy configured as needed to be able to recover in case of issues during an upgrade.
-Review the [Business continuity and disaster recovery critical design area](../arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-bcdr.md) and use the _kubectl describe sqlmi_ command against your instances to verify.
+Review the [Business continuity and disaster recovery critical design area](../arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-bcdr.md) and use the _kubectl describe sqlmi_ command against your instances to verify the current retention settings.
+- In multi-cluster environment or scenarios with multiple deployments of Arc-enabled SQL MI which represent different environments, perform upgrades first in lower environments, such as the development environment to validate any potential issues or breaking changes.
 - Perform a [dry run](/azure/azure-arc/data/upgrade-sql-managed-instance-direct-cli#upgrade-the-managed-instance) prior to the upgrade to validate the version schema, the private repository authorization token (if used) and that the registry exists before attempting an actual upgrade.
 - Use the Azure CLI to perform at-scale upgrades of your Arc-enabled SQL MI.
 - Use [Automatic upgrades](/azure/azure-arc/data/maintenance-window) for workloads that can tolerate immediate upgrades and opt-out of automatic upgrades for workloads that need a scheduled off-peak hour to perform the upgrade.